 If you were married ten years or more, spousal support doesn't usually have a definite end date.
 This doesn't mean it will last forever, but it does remain ongoing until one spouse doesn't need it anymore or one spouse can't pay it anymore.

 In the years after a divorce, former spouses gain new interests, new employment prospects, and new opportunities.
 If there has been a significant change in life circumstances, then there may also be justification to modify California alimony payments (Link to Spousal Support PA BLOG).
 Your San Francisco spousal support lawyer can assist you in returning to court to modify the alimony schedule.

-Rely on Our Alimony Lawyer in San Francisco
+Rely on Our Alimony Lawyer in Marin County

 If you would like to schedule a consultation, contact us today by calling 415-341-1144.